 An invasion of one's privacy could raise one of the following claims in tort law:

 Most U.S. jurisdictions allow civil lawsuits for the claim of invasion of privacy, the specifics of which are largely controlled by state laws.

 A reasonable expectation of privacy is a right that we Americans hold very dear.
 We expect a certain degree of privacy in our homes, offices, and in the U.S. mail, but when that privacy gets violated, you may need to take legal steps.
-If you believe your privacy or confidentiality was breached, particularly in a criminal case, get the facts of your case reviewed free today by a local attorney with no obligation to you.
+If you believe your privacy or confidentiality was breached, particularly in a criminal case, contact a local criminal defense attorney to find out how he or she can help.